yast/yast-installation/doc/control-file.md

     currently assigned hostname is written to /etc/hosts with IPv4 address 127.0.0.2.
 Defaul value is *false* if not set.

+-   (boolean) *dhclient\_set\_hostname* - defines the default of
+    DHCLIENT_SET_HOSTNAME in /etc/sysconfing/network/dhcp which is
+    preloading at the beginning of the installation.
+It can be disabled by [linuxrc](https://github.com/openSUSE/linuxrc/blob/master/linuxrc_yast_interface.txt#L144) cmdline with sethostname=0.

 -   (boolean) *default\_ntp\_setup* - NTP configuration proposes a
     default ntp server if set to *true*.
 Default value is *false*.